l8stwisd8m/longintlib/docs/Documentation.md

 5. **Shifts** — the shift functions allow for bitwise shifting operations on the `lil_t` values, enabling both left and right shifts by one bit or by word size, as well as by a specified number of bits.
 These operations are vital for efficient data manipulation at a binary level.
 6. **Modular arithmetic functions** — this category handles operations in modular arithmetic, such as multiplication and exponentiation modulo a given number.
 They are beneficial for cryptographic computations and other scenarios requiring modular constraints. **Currently unavailable**.
 7. **Short operations** — these functions perform arithmetic operations involving both `lil_t` values and short integer values (consisting of a single digit, `uint64_t` number).
 They allow for efficient calculations and manipulations with smaller integer values, useful in various applications where long integers interact with standard integers for performance and memory efficiency.

+The `longintlib.h` header contains some [custom functions](#custom-functions-1), which are located in the `custom` folder to keep the main source files folder and the library itself less bloated.
+These files provide additional functional, however, some of them can not be tested proprerly.
+To use any of these functions, you need to move corresponding source file from `custom` to `src` directory and recompile shared object with `make` command.

 ## Long Integer type
 The library provides one main **type** called `lil_t` or :